sowish/LNScan/README.md

 By wps2015(http://wps2015.org)

 optional arguments:
   -h, --help       show this help message and exit
-  -v           show program's version number and exit -f F         import the file of ip/domain list
-  --ip IP      ip addresses like 192.168.1.1/24
-  --port PORT  user single quotes to split the ports,like 80,21, default 8 ports
+  -v               show program's version number and exit -f F             import the file of ip/domain list --ip IP          ip addresses like 192.168.1.1/24 --port PORT      user single quotes to split the ports, like 80,21, default 8 ports --extend EXTEND  extend the given ips by ip masks ,such as "30"
 ```
 #### Other
 if you have any bug , please remind me in the Issues.